 An outline application for 100 homes on the site was approved on appeal by a planning inspector back in 2017.

-A subsequent reserved matters application for the land, on the corner of Oving Road and west of the A27, was then approved by CDC in late 2019.
+A subsequent reserved matters application for the land, on the corner of Oving Road and west of the A27, was then approved by Chichester District Council in late 2019.

-Developers came back with revised plans for 143 homes, but these were refused by council officers in June last year.
+However developers have come back with revised plans for 143 homes, but these have now been refused by council officers.

 They highlighted the proposed development’s poor layout, lack of pepper-potting of affordable units, lack of pedestrian and cyclist permeability with the city and an insufficient commitment to minimising carbon emissions.

 The decision report argues that too much affordable housing is concentrated in the western part of the site, which would ‘result in a segregated, unbalanced and unsustainable community’.

 Meanwhile the majority of parking spaces in this part of the site would be provided in the form of parking bays meaning ‘continuous lengths of hard standing with little relief’.